 The Sea: Currents, Cliffs, and the Flag System

 Portuguese beaches use a flag system.
 Green means safe.
-Yellow means caution — swim but stay within your depth.
+Yellow means caution, swim but stay within your depth.
 Red means do not enter the water.
 A double red flag means the beach is closed.
 The flags are enforced and the fines are real.
-The Atlantic currents on the western Algarve — from Sagres up to the Costa Vicentina — are strong and can drag swimmers out quickly.
-The beaches on the southern coast, from Lagos to Tavira, are generally calmer.
+The Atlantic currents on the western Algarve, from Sagres up to the Costa Vicentina, are strong and can drag swimmers out quickly.
+The beaches on the southern coast, from Lagos to Tavira, are generally calmer but still require caution.
 The cliff collapses that make headlines every few years almost always happen to people sitting directly under overhanging rock.
 Do not sit under overhanging rock.
 The signs are there for a reason.
 The reason is gravity.
+Pay attention to warning signs at the base of cliffs, especially after periods of heavy rain when the sandstone becomes unstable.
+The popular beaches at Marinha, Benagil, and Ponta da Piedade all have sections where cliff falls have occurred, so keep a safe distance from the base of the rock faces.

 The Sun: Dehydration and the Afternoon Slump

 The Algarve in July and August hits 30-35°C. The sun between midday and 3pm is intense enough to burn fair skin in twenty minutes.
 SPF 30 minimum.
 Reapply after swimming.
-The heatstroke symptoms — headache, dizziness, nausea, confusion — are easy to miss because they feel like tiredness.
+The heatstroke symptoms, headache, dizziness, nausea, confusion, are easy to miss because they feel like tiredness.
 They are not tiredness.
 Drink water before you feel thirsty.
 The Portuguese tap water is safe to drink.
 Carry a bottle.
 The cheapest water is from the supermarket, not the beach bar.
 The beach bar charges €2 for a small bottle.
 The supermarket charges €0.40 for a large one.
+If you are hiking in the inland hills or cycling on the coastal paths, carry at least one litre per person per hour of exposure.
+The Algarve’s dry heat can be deceptive because sweat evaporates quickly, making you underestimate fluid loss.
+Electrolyte tablets are a useful addition to your day pack during the peak summer months.

 Petty Crime: What Actually Happens

 The Algarve is not Barcelona or Rome.
 Pickpocketing is uncommon.
 Theft from rental cars is more common.
 Do not leave valuables visible in a parked car.
 Do not leave anything on the beach when you swim.
 A towel, a book, and a €1 flip-flop are fine to leave.
 A phone, a wallet, and a camera are not.
 The thieves on beaches work quickly and target unattended bags.
 The simplest and most effective precaution: only one person swims at a time.
 The other sits with the bags.
 This costs nothing and works every time.
-The police — the GNR in rural areas, the PSP in towns — are professional and generally speak some English.
+The police, the GNR in rural areas, the PSP in towns, are professional and generally speak some English.
 The emergency number is 112.
+Be particularly cautious in popular tourist car parks at attractions like the Benagil Sea Cave or the Seven Hanging Valleys trail, where rental cars are frequent targets.
+A visible rental company sticker on the car is an advertisement to thieves, so consider removing it or covering your belongings with a blanket before parking.